jonrau1/SyntheticSun/README.md

 - NGINX: Access logs
 - Apache: Access logs

 A pre-trained IP Insights Sagemaker model will be used for user-agent/username & IPv4 address pair anamoly detection with dynamic blacklisting sent to AWS WAF.
 A MISP service will be used on Fargate to send specific threat campaign related IOC information as limited time-to-live items in DynamoDB.
 IpInfo.io Python clients will be used to provide geo-location enrichment to IP information from various AWS logs.
-Finally, after enrichment and normalization all telemetry is sent to Elasticsearch Service to be visualized, queried and alerted from using Kibana and Monitors.
+Finally, after enrichment and normalization all telemetry is sent to Elasticsearch Service to be visualized, queried and alerted from using Kibana and Monitors (plus SNS & Lambda).